repshak/BeeQueue/BeeHive/README.md

-BeeComb
+BeeQueue
 =======

 Idea to create simple scheduler, that manage cluster of machines.
-Database will be used to coordinate between machines.
+Database will be used to coordinate between nodes.
 (I know it is SPOF.
 It seems like simpliest way iron out web interface for now).
-In future we will make coordination datastore plugable and use something like [zookeeper](http://zookeeper.apache.org/) or [doozerd](https://github.com/ha/doozerd).
+In future I will make coordination datastore plugable and use something like [zookeeper](http://zookeeper.apache.org/) or [doozerd](https://github.com/ha/doozerd).